DepledgeLab/vzv-2.0/README.md

 - VZV-Dumas.fasta - original VZV strain Dumas genome sequence in FASTA format (Genbank accession NC_001348.1).
 This version is compatible with BED12 files in IGV.

-*Note: these files were generated using nanopore dRNA-Seq datasets basecalled with Guppy v3.2.2*
+*Note: these files were generated using nanopore dRNA-Seq datasets basecalled with Guppy v3.2.2* *Note 2: BED12 filenames are constructured from VZV strain names (EMC1, pOka), infected cell type (ARPE-19 epithelial cells, hESC-derived neurons), infection period (12h, 24h, 96h), and treatment (cyclohexamide, phosphonoacetic acid) with the absence of CHX or PAA indicating no treatment was performed.